pystruct/pystruct/doc/index.rst

 If you are new to structured learning, have a look at :ref:`intro`.

+An overview of the different models can be found in :ref:`user_guide`.

 The goal of PyStruct is to provide a well-documented tool for researchers as well as non-experts to make use of structured prediction algorithms.
 The design tries to stay as close as possible to the interface and conventions